Watchmaker Glossary

 Ticket office

 Small opening.
-Aperture watch, in which the dial is provided with openings under which various indications appear: dates, hours, etc.
+Window watch, in which the dial is provided with openings under which various indications appear: dates, hours, etc.

-Engraving patterns on a watch case using a machine called a "guilloche lathe".
+Engraving designs on the case of a watch using a machine called a “guilloche lathe”.

 H